sentgine/arise/README.md

 ### Creating the arise command

 (1) In your project's root directory, at the same level as your **src/** folder, create a **console/Commands** directory.
 Note that the console/Commands directory structure is just an example.
 You can create your own folder however you want.
 Put your commands there.
+You can start by copy and pasting this simple command below to your **console/Commands** directory:

 ```php
 <?php